Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

   - *path*: Actual source location path
   - *username*: Username of the fileshare.
   - *password*: Password of the fileshare
-- *--target-location*: Target location of the storage account for uploading backup files, which has below parameters.
+- *--target-location*: Target location of the Azure storage account for uploading backup files, which has below parameters.
   - *account-key*: The key of Storage Account.
   - *storage-account-resource-id*: Resource Id of the storage account for uploading backup files
 - *--offline-configuration*: Config parameter used for performing offline migration.